In thinking about problems that currently affect developing nations, I try to remember that the US was a developing nation not so long ago.

 "Yes, Ma," Laura said.
 This time she got out of bed.
 But when she tried to stand up, the floor rocked and she fell down. . . .
 She knew she must get water to stop Mary's crying, and she did.
 She crawled all the way across the floor to the water-bucket.
 There was only a little water in it.
 She shook so with cold that she could hardly get hold of the dipper.
 But she did get hold of it.
 She dipped up some water, and she set out to cross that enormous floor again.

-It drives me crazy when people say child mortality is saving us from environmental disaster.
+It drives me crazy when people in rich countries hesitate to address developing world health for fear of "overpopulation" or "environmental impacts."
 Do they wish that for their own families?
-Do they feel they have too many siblings, too many cousins, and we really ought to get some contaminated water or intestinal parasites in this country to deal with the problem?
+Do they feel they have too many siblings, too many cousins, and we really ought to get some contaminated water or intestinal parasites in here to deal with the problem?
+Do they wish we hadn't eliminated malaria from the US?

 No one wants that for their family.
 We want low child mortality and reasonable family size.
 Developed nations made that transition, but it took a while.